Concepts

 Tessl Framework

 The code that allows humans and your agents to interact with specs and the spec registry for writing code and tests, MCP or CLI based.
+See below for a deeper definition.

 Knowledge Index